SixLabors/docs/articles/fonts/textlayout.md

 };
 ```

-For a deeper explanation of how Fonts applies GSUB/GPOS shaping, bidi analysis, fallback runs, and TrueType hinting, see [Hinting and Shaping](hintingandshaping.md).
+For a deeper explanation of GSUB/GPOS shaping, bidi analysis, fallback runs, and TrueType hinting, see [Text Shaping](shaping.md) and [TrueType Hinting](hinting.md).

 ### Fallback fonts and color fonts